emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # AES and Rijndael-256-256 in GCM-SST {#AES-GCM-SST}

-This section defines Advanced Encryption Standard (AES) and Rijndael with 256-bit keys and blocks (Rijndael-256-256) {{Rijndael}} in Galois Counter Mode with Secure Short Tags.
+This section defines Advanced Encryption Standard (AES) and Rijndael with 256-bit keys and blocks (Rijndael-256-256) {{Rijndael}} in Galois Counter Mode with Strong Secure Tags.

 ## AES-GCM-SST